House of Rohan-Chabot

-The House of Rohan-Chabot is French noble family established in Île-de-France since 1645.
-It descended from the marriage of his founding member, Henri Chabot, with the heiress of the Duchy of Rohan in 1645 Marguerite de Rohan.
-The house of Rohan-Chabot is the eldest branch of the House of Chabot, a French noble family from Poitou.
+The House of Rohan-Chabot (Maison de Rohan-Chabot) is a distinguished French noble family.
+It was established as a result of the marriage in 1645 between Henri Chabot and Marguerite de Rohan, the sole heir of the Duchy of Rohan.

-Origins and history
+Members of the family held significant military positions within the Kingdom of France and political functions where they represented Morbihan.

+History

-The house of Rohan-Chabot was founded by Henri Chabot (1616-1655), Lord of Saint-Aulaye, son of Charles Chabot, Lord of Saint-Gelais, Saint-Aulaye, a younger son of the Jarnac family, and Henriette de Lur, who married in 1645 Marguerite de Rohan (1617-1684), only daughter and heiress of Henry II of Rohan, first Duke of Rohan (1603).
+The Rohan-Chabot family was founded by Henri Chabot (1616–1655), Lord of Saint-Aulaye (son of Henriette de Lur and her husband Charles Chabot, Lord of Saint-Gelais, Saint-Aulaye, a younger son of the de Jarnac family).

+In 1645 he married Marguerite de Rohan (1617–1684), only child and heir of Henry II of Rohan, first Duke of Rohan (1603) by his wife, Marguerite de Béthune.

-Following his marriage, Henri Chabot was created Duke of Rohan and peer of France in 1648 by Cardinal Mazarin, under the reign of King Louis XIV.
+Following his marriage, Henri Chabot was created Duke of Rohan and Peer of France in 1648 by Cardinal Mazarin, during the reign of King Louis XIV.

+The Rohan-Chabot family is the eldest branch of the House of Chabot, a French noble family originally from Poitou.